 Still, it's fair to say that "Bar Room Buddies" remains Eastwood's peak when it comes to his Hot Country Songs chart history and his quality of work.
 Sadly, he didn't collaborate with Haggard again—imagine a deadpan Eastwood reading of "Things Aren't Funny Anymore" or "Let's Chase Each Other Around the Room."

 A Gem From The MCA Years

-On Haggard’s list of nearly 40 No. 1 hits, it rests among other memorable songs from his late ’70s and early ’80s output.
-Beginning with 1977’s Ramblin’ Fever, the Hag had a really solid run with MCA Records.
-Between then and his Epic debut, 1981’s Big City, he matched his outlaw peers’ creativity with such memorable classics and deep cuts as “The Way I Am,” “Leonard,” “I’m Always on a Mountain When I Fall,” “Make-Up and Faded Blue Jeans,” “If We’re Not Back in Love By Monday,” “It’s Been a Great Afternoon,” “My Own Kind of Hat,” “Red Bandana,” “Dealing With the Devil” and “From Graceland to the Promised Land.”
-None of those are on the “Mama Tried,” “Sing Me Back Home,” “If We Make It Through December” or “The Fightin’ Side of Me” level, but it was a great run of success that helps define a legend’s career.
+On Haggard's list of nearly 40 No. 1 hits, "Bar Room Buddies" rests among other memorable songs from his late '70s and early '80s output.
+Beginning with 1977's Ramblin' Fever, the Hag had a really solid run with MCA Records.
+Between then and his Epic debut, 1981's Big City, he matched his outlaw peers' creativity with such memorable classics and deep cuts as "The Way I Am," "Leonard," "I'm Always on a Mountain When I Fall," "Make-Up and Faded Blue Jeans," "If We're Not Back in Love By Monday," "It's Been a Great Afternoon," "My Own Kind of Hat," "Red Bandana," "Dealing With the Devil" and "From Graceland to the Promised Land."
+None of those are on the "Mama Tried," "Sing Me Back Home," "If We Make It Through December" or "The Fightin' Side of Me" level, but it was a great run of success that added another riveting chapter to a then-unwritten legend.